arthur-sabioni/PyCKTool/CONTRIBUTING.md

-# Contributing to PyCKTools
+# Contributing to PyCKTool

-Thank you for your interest in contributing to **PyCKTools**!
+Thank you for your interest in contributing to **PyCKTool**!
 Contributions are what make open-source projects thrive.
 Whether you're reporting bugs, suggesting features, or submitting code changes, your help is greatly appreciated.

 ## How to Contribute